jonaslu/ain/README.md

 ### Query delimiter
 Config format: `QueryDelim=<text>`

 This is the delimiter used when concatenating the lines under the [[Query]](#Query) section.
-It can be any text that does not contain a space including the empty string.
+It can be any text that does not contain a space (including the empty string).

 Defaults to (`&`).